preloader

 account = var.snowflake_account

-username = var.snowflake_user
+user = var.snowflake_user

 password = var.snowflake_password

-role = var.snowflake_role
+role = var.terraform_role

 }